jrosain/metarocq/DOC.md

   E.g. `Stdlib.Init.Datatypes.nat`

 Quoting always produce fully qualified names.
-On the converse, unquoting allow to have only partially qualified names and rely on Coq to resolve them.
+On the converse, unquoting allow to have only partially qualified names and rely on Rocq to resolve them.
 The commands of the TemplateMonad also allow partially qualified names.

 ## Hint databases